he motorcycle season is barely begun (March 1st, officially) and I have already had enough…

 You can almost hear them chuckle while at the same time they make sure you cannot pass them, and as soon as the tarmac stripes show that you can, then they immediately accelerate in such a way that you would be breaking the speed-limit in order to outpace them.

-It’s a cat and mouse game… and because a biker is always the most vulnerable road user (and most of the times also the brightest), we just let them be and simply curse them until the fifth generation.
+It’s a cat and mouse game… and because a biker is always the most vulnerable road user (and most of the times also the brightest), we just let them be and simply curse them down to their fifth generation.

 We just throttle back, take the first possible detour and wish them to go and embrace the next available tree, car included.